 MHAIA’s patronage of FFM began in 2017, and has since assisted in reforesting the monarch’s winter roost and the surrounding area, and educated local farmers about the importance of sustainability.

 More than 6,000 volunteers have joined MHAIA in the cause.
 The original goal has already been exceeded, with 1.2 million trees planted to date.
-With MHAIA’s financial support, 2,265 acres across 46 communities in Michoacán have been positively impacted with the trees enjoying an impressive survival rate of more than 85%.
+With MHAIA’s financial support, 2,709 acres across 66 communities in Michoacán have been positively impacted with the trees enjoying an impressive survival rate of more than 73%.

 For the communities that depend on crops like avocados for their livelihood, educational outreach by MHAIA and FFM emphasizes why healthy forests are so critical to sustainable, responsible, and successful farming.
 This program educates landowners on how preserving forests and natural pollinator plants can improve soil conditions, reduce erosion, and clean streams.
 These positive effects not only benefit the community’s crops but also help to protect the forests that serve as the monarchs’ overwintering habitat.

 This symbiotic relationship between farmers and the ecosystem is exactly the philosophy MHAIA promotes.
 In the end, sustainability and corporate responsibility not only benefit Michoacán farmers and American consumers, but protect the environment and the iconic species therein.